wilsonliaows/docs/on-prem/profile.md

 ## Applying a new configuration

-A running on-premise agent automatically applies any changes made to the configuration file.
+A running on-premises agent automatically applies any changes made to the configuration file.
 Changes to proxy server settings require you to restart the agent.

 ## Database connection profile
 Database connection profiles are located in the `database` section of `<INSTALL_HOME>/conf/config.yml`.

 A database type is specified either by using the `adapter` property or a complete JDBC URL provided in the `url` property.
 Using the following `adapter` values for the respective database you are connecting to.
-The following databases are supported by the on-premise agent - use them as `adapter` values for the respective databases you connect to.
+The following databases are supported by the on-premises agent - use them as `adapter` values for the respective databases you connect to.

 <table class="unchanged rich-diff-level-one">
   <thead>